eddanger/rails-from-scratch/README.md

 Add [RSpec], because that is the test framework I like.

-Setup [Github Actions] to run the test suite workflow on each push to Github.
+Setup [Github Actions] with caching to run the test suite workflow on each push to Github.
 See this app's [workflow setup](https://github.com/eddanger/rails-from-scratch/blob/master/.github/workflows/specs.yml).

 Add [Tailwind CSS] for simple basic styles without fighting.